EnriHidalgoDev/EnriHidalgoDev/README.md

-# 👋🏻Hi, I'm EnriHidalgo👨🏻‍💻
+# 👋🏻Hola, soy EnriHidalgo👨🏻‍💻
-### Full-stack developer and polyverant 🚀💻🔥
+### Desarrollador Full-stack poliverante 🚀💻🔥
 Full-stack developer and polyverant, merging art, innovation, and creativity into code

 ### About me